npmcomponent/manuelstofer-richardparker/Readme.md

 </form>
 ```

-In the example above pointer is used to generate a json pointer
+In the example above {pointer} is used to generate a json pointer to the names.
-json pointer to the names.
-This is intended to be used for two way data bindings.
+This is useful to create data bindings.

 ## Installation